POLLING DAY HOURS ARE 7:00 A.M. to 8:00 P.M.

 ****The court determined that voter residency requirements is now 28 days.
 Voters must have resided at their current address for 28 days prior to election in order to register at that address.
 Voters who do not meet the 28-day requirement at their new address are eligible to participate at their former address.

-****Clerks may not send absentee ballots to regular absentee voters via fax or email delivery.
-Clerk are only allowed to continue to send absentee ballots to military and overseas voters via fax or email.
+****Clerks may NOT send absentee ballots to regular absentee voters via fax or email delivery.
+Clerks are only allowed to continue to send absentee ballots to military and overseas voters via fax or email.

 ****In-person absentee voting may be conducted beginning no earlier than 14 days prior to each election and ending no later than the Sunday prior to election day.

 No in-person absentee voting is allowed on the Monday prior to election day.
 Wis.
 Stat. § 6.86(1)(b).